Roukiatou was born with a congenital mobility impairment. A community-based rehabilitation worker put her on a path of

 - We support the inclusion of people within their community

 - We support people with disabilities in finding a job

-Our livelihood programmes, which are closely intertwined with our CBR work, ensure that people with disabilities have a chance on the job market.
+Our livelihood programmes, which are closely intertwined with our CBR work, ensure that people with disabilities successfully integrate in the job market.
 The aim of our rehabilitation, inclusive education, and livelihood programmes is to guarantee that people with disabilities are able to live independently, make a living for themselves and their families, and be an equal part of society.

 In October 2010, WHO, UNESCO, ILO, and the International Disability and Development Consortium (IDDC) approved a new set of Guidelines.
 As part of IDDC, LIGHT FOR THE WORLD was involved in developing these guidelines.
 We have produced a CBR Guidelines Training Manual.
 CBR can also have a global impact by contributing to the implementation of the UN Convention on the Rights of Persons with Disabilities (UNCRPD) and the achievement of the Sustainable Development Goals.